 Candidate Pipeline stage-to-stage: measure volume and conversion rate between stages and see where you get stuck

 Volume and conversion rates form the core of talent acquisition and candidate analytics.
 When analyzing your pipeline, conversion rate is a primary consideration.
 How well are you doing at converting candidates from initial application to the various stages?
 How well are you doing at converting from one stage to another?
 Know your bottlenecks and where you have high drop off rates.
 These pieces of information inform where to focus to improve.

-You must also consider quality.
+You must also consider quality of hire.
 At the same time.
 Can your candidate pool deliver the number of quality hires required?
 Is it large enough?

 What is the quality of the candidate pool?
 For identified potential candidates, what volume and percentage do you categorize as quality?
 What volume and percentage eventually become hires?
 This can help you determine if you have the right sourcing strategy overall and for specific roles, geographies or recruiting channels.

 How well do candidates progress through the pipeline?
 In this case, focus on your ability to convert from one stage to another.
 This helps you quickly identify where there are challenges in progressing candidates.
 For example, a high percentage of candidates convert from phone screen to 1st round interview.
 Then a low percentage get to the 2nd round interview.
 This suggests an issue with the criteria to screen candidates for interviews.

 While your overall volumes and conversion rates provide a high-level view of where focus is required, it does not give you enough information to know what to do next.
 You must analyze the results on various criteria.
 What roles are more challenging than others to fill?
 What locations struggle to get an adequate candidate pool?
 Which recruiters do the best job at screening the quality candidates?
 This context is important to create the action plan and drive change.